faridv/rock-paper-scissors/readme.md

 # Rock-Paper-Scissors game

-This project has been meticulously crafted to meet the specifications outlined in the assignment while staying true to its title and purpose.
+This project has been meticulously crafted while staying true to its title and purpose.

 I have used ES modules to simplify the project and make it more readable.
 It also doesn't need any external libraries.
 You can serve the project folder on a web server and play the game in a modern browser.